 Sean Walton is a native of St. Louis, MO, with a life-long love of storytelling and the creative arts.
 He majored in Theatre at Southern Illinois University, and performed on stages across the country.
 He honed his talents in Chicago, working at such theater as Steppenwolf, Drury Lane, Piven, and numerous others in everything from musicals and classic works to gripping new dramas and contemporary comedies.
 Sean co-wrote the book and lyrics for Blacktacular!
 A musical sketch show addressing the issues faced by artists of color through humor and song.

 Sean has carried that passion for great storytelling into cinematic endeavors in both television and film.
 His television and film credits include Scrooge and Marley, Hogtown, the award-winning short film Through the Trees, and the USA Television comedy Sirens.

-Since moving to L.A., Sean has written a feature-length film, three shorts, a web series, and a drama pilot.
-Last year he had the opportunity to direct 8 of the works from the Century Cycle for the August Wilson Reading Series.
+Since moving to L.A., Sean has written a feature-length film, three shorts, a web series, and a comedy and a drama pilot.
+He has a documentary series currently in development.
+He previously directed 8 of the works from the Century Cycle for the August Wilson Reading Series.
 Sean’s personal philosophy is to create the art that represents the world and people that he sees, and what he wanted to see growing up.

 An avid health and fitness enthusiast, Sean is a vegan baker who’s made a mission of honoring his Midwestern and Southern roots through delicious, healthy meals and desserts.